B.A. Geology, Williams College

 Mailing: Box 358530, 18115 Campus Way NE, Bothell, WA 98011-8246

-I teach courses in the biological realm of environmental science, in subjects such as conservation biology, conservation planning, and ecology, as well as more general courses in environmental studies.
+I teach courses in the biological realm of environmental science, in subjects such as conservation biology, ecology, and urban ecology, as well as more general courses in environmental studies.
 In all of my classes, my teaching is motivated by the critical need to improve our understanding of our environment.
-We are facing conservation and sustainability dilemmas of unprecedented complexity.
-To resolve these issues will require a thorough and rigorous understanding of our earth and its biological components.
-I try to develop in students not only a depth of knowledge in a particular subject, but also the critical thinking skills, broad interdisciplinary understanding, and effective communication skills they will need to intelligently address future challenges.
+We are facing conservation and sustainability dilemmas of unprecedented seriousness and complexity.
+Examples include global climate change and the species extinction crisis.
+To resolve these issues will require a thorough and rigorous understanding of our earth, its biological systems and components, and the nature of human interaction with those systems and components.
+I try to develop in students not only a depth of knowledge in a particular subject, but also the critical thinking skills, broad interdisciplinary understanding, and communication skills they will need to effectively address current and future environmental challenges.

-Other areas in which I have research interest are various topics in behavioral ecology such as habitat selection and mate choice in penguins, land-use planning and biodiversity conservation, GIS-based conservation planning, and human biodiversity preferences.
+I am also pursuing research on the ecology and conservation of an endangered salamander species that inhabits a rapidly urbanizing area of California, and the ecological impacts and patterns of spread of non-native invasive tree species in Pacific Northwest forests.
+Additional research interests include topics in behavioral ecology such as habitat selection and migratory behavior in penguins, land-use planning and biodiversity conservation, GIS-based conservation planning, human biodiversity preferences, the relationship between urban biodiversity conservation and human environmental equity, and the role of the concept of wildness in conservation.
 Most of my research is field-oriented, and makes use of both high- and low-tech techniques.
 I welcome participation in my research by graduate students and undergraduates.

 Stokes, D.L., Church, E.D., Cronkright, D.M., and S. Lopez.
 2014.
 Pictures of an invasion: English Holly (Ilex aquifolium) invasion of a Pacific Northwest forest.
 Northwest Science 88:75-93.